Why Food Sticks To Enameled Cast Iron (And How To Stop It)

 There are some foods that take time to perfect in a new enameled cast-iron pan.
 But give it time, and soon enough you’ll be using your pan for everything!

-- Caramel & sugar and burn quickly so keep the heat steady and low – sugar burns fast and loves to stick on with a vengeance.
+- Caramel & sugar burn quickly, so keep the heat steady and low – sugar burns fast and loves to stick on with a vengeance.

 FAQ’s